pts/pymediafileinfo/README.txt

     All tools were run twice, and the 2nd run was measured, so that we're not measuring disk read speed.

+    mediainfo is especially slow because it reads the entire file, not only the first few kilobytes.

 Q5.
 Is mediafileinfo.py able to get duration info (e.g. number of
     seconds, number of frames, number of keyframes)?